 Anyone can get a Vietnam Visa Approval Letter by following iVisa's simple Vietnam online form.
-The document can be obtained online in as little as 8 hours.
 It must be presented when boarding your flight and to the immigration officer upon arrival.

 Our experience of over four years, and the thousands of satisfied customers worldwide who have received their Vietnam Visa approval letter, are the result of working with the most experienced professionals and the safest/most effective technology to process the Vietnamese visa.

 Use our Visa Calculator Tool

 Yes.
 This is a visa on arrival approval letter, not the actual visa.
 The visa will be issued upon arrival, where you will be required to pay the visa stamping fee.
 As of 2018, the fees are as follows: